 Some fraudulent cardholders are quite knowledgeable about terminals and may try to initiate a refund onto their card, key in the card number to avoid needing a PIN or conceal the error message from you.
 Watch while your customer enters their information and if they are taking longer than usual so you can offer assistance.
 If you are concerned about a completed transaction, check the receipt to make sure the transaction type and amount are correct.

 Beware of Cardholders who Press more Keys than Usual

 Setup your terminal so that it makes a sound with each keystroke, to help you notice if a customer is pressing to many keys.
 Customers who press more keys than expected during a transaction may be trying to access the terminal menu, key in their card numbers, or issue themselves a refund.
 Again, check the receipt once the transaction is complete and if the transaction type and amount are incorrect, reverse the transaction.

 Ensure you have Supervisor Passwords on your Terminals

 Having a custom password, instead of the default password that the terminal came with, is a good way to ensure only authorized users have access to the menu and the different transaction types.
 This is a good way to prevent employees from refunding transactions without permission, and fraudsters from being able to access your terminal’s menu.

 What if You Think a Transaction Might be Fraudulent?

-If you find yourself questioning the legitimacy of a transaction for any of the reasons we mentioned above, you can cancel the transaction by running a void before the batch settles to prevent the transaction from being processed.
-The void will also prevent your business from being charged the processing fees for that transaction.
+If you find yourself questioning the legitimacy of a transaction for any of the reasons we mentioned above, you can cancel the transaction by running a reversal before the batch settles to prevent the transaction from being processed.
+The reversal will also prevent your business from being charged the processing fees for that transaction.